garmin/connectiq-apps/barrels/LogMonkey/README.md

 ### Viewing Logs on a Device

 When running your app on a physical device the log statements get added to the app's log file.
 The app's log file can be viewed by plugging your device into your computer and navigating to `<device root>/GARMIN/APPS/LOGS`.
 The app log file will match the name of the app prg file (located in `<device root>/GARMIN/APPS`.
+If the app log file doesn't already exist you will need to create it as it will not get automatically generated.

 ### Parsing Logs